bresleveloper/ng6Tutorials/README.md

 1. directives -> do HW, HoverDirective
 2. ppt 7 - pipes, talk, do it all with HW
+3. do filter pipe for *ngFor
-3. ppt 8 - @Input/Output, do nested again comps, HW
+4. ppt 8 - @Input/Output, do nested again comps, HW

 -- 6.3, 8